defects4c/defects4c/README.md

 ## API Overview

-### Bug Helper Service API (`http://localhost:8000`, assume the api is localhost as paper undering Anonymous peer review, will public real api when review done.)
+### Bug Helper Service API (`http://localhost:8000`)

+*assume the the host of API is localhost as paper undering Anonymous Peer Review, we will public real API host soon when review done.*

 | Method | Endpoint | Description |
 |--------|----------|-------------|
 | `GET` | `/projects` | Retrieve all available projects |